 Overview

-Mission and Vision: MnWE’s mission is to help transform writing and English into teaching and learning experiences using practical methodologies that serve students best.
-Our vision is to bring scholarly ideas and practical pedagogy together to help create the future of our disciplines.
+Mission and Vision: MnWE’s mission is twofold: to help transform writing and English into teaching and learning experiences using practical methodologies that serve students best, and to do this with equity, increasingly, whenever and wherever possible.
+Our vision is to bring scholarly ideas, pedagogy, and equity together to help create the future of our disciplines.

 Who We Are: The MnWE Coordinating Committee facilitates all MnWE activities as unpaid volunteers.
 The committee is comprised of university and college tenure-line and adjunct faculty, graduate students, administrators, editors, and high school faculty who teach advanced writing and English in the high schools.